Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 How Often Should I Check My Blood Pressure Postpartum?

-You should check your blood pressure at least once a week postpartum, especially if you’ve had issues before.
-Monitoring regularly helps catch potential problems early, ensuring you and your baby’s health remains a priority.
+At minimum, check your blood pressure once a week postpartum, especially if you had issues during pregnancy.
+Regular monitoring helps catch problems early and keeps you and your baby’s health on track.

 Sharing Is Caring: